OpenChemistry/quantumnotebooks/README.md

 Downloaded Li2 through OpenFermion - Latest.ipynb does a couple of things, but has a couple of examples of how we generate the integrals from Psi4, which can then be fed into the quantum computing simulator

+vqse.py shows how we connect with the IBM hardware

 The two components need to be integrated together and cleaned up.